Electoral system of Australia: Closing of electoral rolls before an election

 Federal and state electoral rolls are closed for new enrolments or update of details before each election.
-For federal elections they are closed 7 days after the issue of writs for election.
+For federal elections, they are closed 7 days after the issue of writs for election.
 The closing dates vary for state and territory elections.
 Historically, most new applications and updates are received after an election is called, before the closing of rolls.

+Prisoners

+Persons who are serving prison terms may be disqualified to vote, based on the length of their sentence.
+Federally, prisoners serving a full time prison sentence of less than three years must enrol and vote in federal elections.
+There are varying laws for prisoners' eligibility to vote in state or territory elections: